unhm-programming-club/meeting-records/2021/Meeting0005/Meeting-Result.md

 	- interested parties will submit "options" to the draft which will later be voted on and discussed
 - Having all member meetings every other week and board meetings on off weeks
 - Pull requests: membership requirement
-    - creating a new repositiory and commiting does not count towards request
+    - creating a new repository and committing does not count towards request
 - Discord open to faculty and they can contribute to projects
 - Discussed faculties and memberships rights
 - Discussed having a member database